applocale/applocale-ruby/README.md

 ### With our RailsBytes application template:

-This application template will install the gem for you, and walk you through setting up a configration file for your project.
+This application template will install the gem for you, and walk you through setting up a configuration file for your project.
 You'll need to login to your https://applocale.dev account, click on your avatar and click API Tokens to have the information ready for this step.

 You should **always** review contents of scripts you run before hand, you may do so by visiting this url and reading the script: https://railsbytes.com/public/templates/X8Bsjj